 Entire races underwent changes.
 Elves' bodies were elongated - their necks and ears especially - and the qunari grew horns.

-For the first four seasons of Arthur, D.W.'s friend Emily had short hair, and wore a pink dress with red flowers on it; Emily was then Put on a Bus until Season Seven, where she returned with much longer hair, and now sporting a blue dress with green flowers - a look that has stuck to this day.
+For the first four seasons, D.W.'s friend Emily had short hair, and wore a pink dress with red flowers on it; Emily was then Put on a Bus until Season Seven, where she returned with much longer hair, and now sporting a blue dress with green flowers - a look that has stuck to this day.
+Ironically, Emily retains her original design for promotional material, such as PBS's Arthur website.

 Since the 9 Story takeover of the show, Mr. Haney's entire color scheme has received an overhaul: now having warm brown fur, rather than grayish-brown; having a dark green suit, rather than a light blue sportjacket and dark blue slacks; and having white glasses, rather than brown glasses.